sourcegraph/sg.nvim/README.md

 - Feel free to `nix flake update` every once in a while to make sure `flake.lock` is up-to-date
 - [ ] Minimal `sg.nvim`-integrated neovim package for testing and example
-- [ ] Integrate `sg.nvim` onto [nixpkgs:vimPlugins](https://github.com/NixOS/nixpkgs/tree/fe2fb24a00ec510d29ccd4e36af72a0c55d81ec0/pkgs/applications/editors/vim/plugins)
+- [ ] Integrate `sg.nvim` + Cody onto [nixpkgs:vimPlugins](https://github.com/NixOS/nixpkgs/tree/fe2fb24a00ec510d29ccd4e36af72a0c55d81ec0/pkgs/applications/editors/vim/plugins)

 You will also need to add the built `.cdylib` onto `package.cpath`.
 Here is one example using [gh:willruggiano/neovim.nix](https://github.com/willruggiano/neovim.nix):